 The brown butter can be made ahead of time too.
 You can keep it in the fridge for up to 5 days or in the freezer for up to 3 months.
 The butter will solidify.
 Simply melt the butter in a pan before using.

-Other fall recipes you might want to try:
+More fall recipes you might like

 📖 Recipe